JamesRunNeiLian/CP3405-TR3-2025-P1T2/README.md

 - Seats/Rooms reservation history
 - Admin dashboard on details of users, seats, rooms

+# Project status and GitHub branches

+•	Main : the complete working state of the project.
+Most of the frontend pages are hard-coded and backend has not been implemented so that it does not ruin the project.
+•	YeNaing_Integration : Partial Integration with backend has been done
+•	David_check_commit : The latest state of the project.
+Partial Integration with the backend has been done and updates on frontend such as AI recommendations pages are added.
+•	Other branches : Backup and abandoned due to working on the above branches

+# Bug Fixing

+Due to some temporary files being pushed to GitHub, the project may not successfully run on the first try.
+This is due to the length of some temporary files that were pushed.
+To fix it, you must run this command in the powershell or terminal to allow longpath names "git config --global core.longpaths true".
+These temporary files will be cleaned and refactored in the future.

 # Future Updates

 - Fixing Errors and Bugs
 - Refactor the project
 - Full Implementation of Backend and AI
 - Design Improvements

+# Credits

+Team 2 Members
+1. Ye Naing,
+2. Thu Nyan Tun,
+3. Win Min Oo,
+4. James Run Nei Lian,
+5. Langxuan Cui (Hugo),
+6. Shuoming Liu (Gordon)